Granite Packaging

 Heat-treated crates with the IPPC stamp for compliance.

-How Much Stone Can be Packed in a Container/Sinlge Load?
+How Much Stone Can be Packed in a Container/Single Load?

-We frequently come across the question: “How much square footage or square meters will Packed in one container?”
-While this isn’t an exact science, we can provide an estimate based on the general guidelines.
+We frequently come across the question: "How much square footage or square meters will pack in one container?"
+While this is not an exact science, we can provide an estimate based on the general guidelines.

 A 20 ft or 40 ft container is primarily limited by its maximum weight capacity, not by volume.
 Therefore, the key factor in determining how much stone can fit is the weight per square foot or square meter.